Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

   Aarock: This must be the(tech lost to time) lost technology from thousands of years ago Xenos was telling.
 Haha who Cybervators really are a cancer(find new word) to the world

-- Max and Jax has their first match without Kyshumu who used to do most if not all of the heavy lifting for his team.
-This forces them to utilize thier entire team
+- Max and Jax has their first match without Kyshumu who used to do most if not all of the heavy lifting for ReNet.
+This leaves them at a disadvantage as their oppenet is experinced.
+Ace/Alex/Spike points this out while in the midst of combat explain the pitfals created by Kyshumu doing everything for them to a fault.

-  Max's team faces off against a brutally violent team.
-Aarock injures Leona so that they maybe forced to forfeit.
+  Ace/Alex switchs places with Harmony who is known to be a brutally violent when losing control.
+Harmony goes berserk injures Jax so that they maybe are forced to forfeit.

+  Max relizes that she might even kill Max relunctant to forfiet he instead switch places with Jax Block her attack breaking his arm in the procces

   With Max's team initially struggling commentators critize their misgivings on the fact that Kyshumu did all of the work

-  Because of what commentators call nepotism Max is on Leona's team as a center. this however means they don't have a backup mainly because they rarely get injured.
+  Because of what commentators call nepotism they don't have a backup.

-  Another commentator says he still has to beat all of the green cybervators within his division
+  Another commentator says he still better than most cybervators although it was in cyberspace which of course does not all ways translate in an actual fight.
+The othe commentaor exlaims especial when your not a cybervator to begin with.
+What was he tinking choose some normal human as a partner.
+He wasnt thinking it was nothing but pure neptusim.
+This is why I have have been advocating for years that the top Cybervator shouldn't be allowed to choose their partner.
+It's bad sportsmanship I'll tell you.

   Airiona begs Max not to forfeit and tells him this is the perfect opportunity to show the world that anyone can be a Cyber.Fighter.
 Max tells him that he wont and that they will forfeit

-  Just before Max is about to announce their forfeit Aarock taunts(Airionas request) Max telling him to give up and to get a life as he is not a real Cybervator and suggest that Airiona would make a better Cybervator than him.
-Max  accepts his challenge

-  Jax reluctantly allows him to do it.
-Jax tells him to let him handle everything.

-  Max takes advantage of his position for his own desires and switches with Jax seeing this as his opportunity to fight and almost gets his self killed by Aarock but still manages to everyone's surprised he is able to wield a Cyber.Beast
+  Max takes advantage of his position for his own desires and switches with Jax seeing this as his opportunity to fight and almost gets his self killed by Harmony but still manages to everyone's surprised he is able to wield a Cyber.Beast

 ### 3. Refusal Of The Call
 Episodes: 5, 6